 Hoar-Frost

-Bent barren branches
+Bent barren branches radiant with hoar frost thorns

 beneath leaden skies